nasa/cFS/README.md

 4. Select "Enable Tlm"
 5. Enter IP address of system executing cFS, 127.0.0.1 if running locally

-Should see telemetry, can send noops and see command counters increment
+Should see telemetry, can send noops and see command counters increment.

 ## Compatible list of cFS apps